JJWallis/sunnyside-agency/README.md

 ### Continued development

+I would like to

-Grid layout - more use cases than overall site
+Grid layout - more use cases than overall site + more practice with full site layout

 ### Useful resources

--  [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+-  [CSS Centering Complete Guide](https://css-tricks.com/centering-css-complete-guide/) - This helped me with regards to centering the mobile navigation as the viewport grew wider.
+The `translate(50%, -50%)` vertical centering method works very nicely when positioning content, and as such will become incredibly useful for future projects.

 ## Author